Lurker00/DX200-Firmware-Add-on/FirmwareUpdater/README.md

 ## Useful notes

 You may keep several firmware images on the bootable SD-card under different file names.
 Only the one named `sdupdate.img` is used for the firmware update.

+You may use this SD-card to revert back from Android 8.1 to 2.10.215L0 using [full flash firmware image](https://github.com/Lurker00/DX200-firmware/releases/download/v2.10.215/DX200FirmwareV2.10.215-L0-fullflash.zip).